microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 ![eqn-accuracy](./figs/accuracy.svg)

-### Key variables to optimise
+#### Key variables to optimize performance

-When recording statistics to calculate our performance metric, we should also take note of the main characteristics of the matched faces:
+When recording statistics to calculate our performance metric, we should also take note of the main characteristics of the matched face results:

 - Face width in pixels
 - Percentage of face in scene